 The Elementary and Secondary Education Act (ESEA), currently authorized as the No Child Left Behind Act of 2001 (NCLB), is federal legislation that promotes student achievement through school and district reform.
 NCLB requires each state to develop and implement a system for holding all districts and schools accountable for the education of students.

-Information on Federal Accountability programs including Adequate Yearly Progress measurements and the 2012 ESEA Flexibility Request (also known as the NCLB Waiver) can be found on the Federal Accountability page.
+Information on federal accountability, including Adequate Yearly Progress (AYP), Multiple Measurements Rating (MMR), the ESEA Flexibility Waiver (also known as the NCLB Waiver), and the current accountability requirements and processes, can be found on the new Federal Accountability